TAFAC is a group which holds meetings three times a year at various venues throughout Tayside and Fife.

 There is no Ordinary Membership, but anyone who wishes to receive copies of the minutes of the Committee meetings, Newsletters and Annual Reports, can, for the sum of £10.00 per year, become a Corresponding Member by post.
 If you are happy to receive all information by email this service is free.
 To become a Corresponding Member contact the Mailing Secretary.

 Anyone who has attended one of our conferences is automatically sent information about the next one.
-Similarly, anyone who has purchased a book directly from the Committee will be informed of the publication of subsequent volumes.

 Publications Editor, Minutes Secretary: Derek Hall gained a Certificate in Practical Archaeology from the Dorset Institute of Higher Education and from 1976 to 1980 worked on excavations throughout Scotland and England.
 In 1980 he joined the Urban Archaeology Unit, the predecessor of SUAT Ltd. After a spell as a Senior Supervisor (1982-85) on several major excavations, he was appointed Field Officer, and eventually Depute Director.
 He has an extensive knowledge of Scottish burgh archaeology and considerable experience in the study and identification of Scottish medieval pottery.
 Since the demise of SUAT in July 2009 he has operated as a sole trader.